Wait, Sare Liz has stuff on YouTube? What? Whatwhat?

 Yep.
 Sare is a writer.
 She’s also a creative mad genius, too.
 So that means writing novels, poetry, spiritual guides, guided meditations, and other various things – and that’s just in the work sphere.
 She’s creative at home, too, but you don’t really need to know about her carpentry, knitting, sewing, or furniture arranging projects.
 And way back when (think, when Buffy still thought Spike was a bad guy), she used to have fun with her friends making videos using two tape decks.
 Technology has moved on since then and, finally, so has she.

 What kind of videos?

-Right now, there are three series up on Sare’s YouTube channel.
-The Updates + Spoilers series, the Guided Meditations series, and the Way of Love series.
+Right now, there are four (FOUR! count them, four!) series up on Sare’s YouTube channel.
+The Updates + Spoilers series, the Guided Meditations series, and the Way of Love series are the first three.
+She’s also recently started putting her sermons online.
 When Sare has a bit more time, there may be other series – for instance, one on Kon Mari and Spirituality, and one in which she theologically reflects on popular tv and movies.
 But not right now.

 A quick link to the different playlists (where you can easily access all the videos of a series) is right here.

 The name says it all?
 Okay, maybe not.
 The updates refer largely to updates on what is going on with content on Sare’s YouTube Channel, as well as changes and announcements about publishing and writing, but also possibly life as it affects those things.

 The spoilers refer to what I’m currently writing, which at present, is really all about the series Loki of Midgard, the rough draft of which is publicly available for free on Archive of our Own.
 (Oo, look!
 A perspective shift to first person.
 Let’s run with it.)